Epialess/Enterprise-Network/README.md

 # Objective
-The objective of this project is to set up a small virtual enterprise network with mininet.
+This project aims to set up a small virtual enterprise network with Mininet.
 There will be a campus network and a home network connected to a computer cluster network.
-The network will have routing policies for varius end devices with given constraints in different networks.
-The access from the campus and home networks to the servers will follow the shortest best performance link with the shortest path.
-In addition, a firewall will be implemented to completely isolate Device 1 and 2 (d1,d2) from the network as to simulate the devices being compromised by a bad actor.
+The network will have routing policies for various end devices with given constraints in different networks.
+The devices' access to the servers from the campus and home networks will follow the shortest best-performance link with the shortest path available.
+In addition, a firewall will be implemented to completely isolate Devices 1 and 2 (d1,d2) from the network to simulate the devices being compromised by a bad actor.

 Files submitted
 -----------------